quiet-field-log/record-surface-visibility/README.md

 ## 🌐 Notes

-- This repository hosts the latest version of the RSV framework paper.
+- This repository hosts the latest version of the RSV framework paper
-- The DOI always resolves to the most recent version.
+- The DOI resolves to the most recent version
-- This work is released as a preprint and has not undergone peer review.
+- This is a preprint (under review)

 ## 🔑 Keywords